dyldaub210/Trade-Journal/CSA5steps_trading_strategy.md

 - 3 trades with 0.4 lot size each

 USE : https://www.myfxbook.com/forex-calculators/position-size

-   * Check daily, weekly, monthly drawdown => lot size calculation (generate SL, TP1,TP2 and TP3)
-   * Risk 3% of account balance per trade
-   * Minimum Risk/Reward ration 1:3 or greater
-   * ALWAYS WAIT FOR THE PREVIOUS DAILY CANDLE TO CLOSE

-### Money Management - (REASONS NOT to TRADE):

-- Add new trade to journal : https://drive.google.com/drive/folders/1DYp9zuLJZ5bxZBdvmD7DJhnc7vrzpv3G?ogsrc=32
-- Video record my trading decision process and review it after.
-- Take a screenshot of the trade at market CLOSE (BEFORE) in Trello: https://trello.com/b/Jj6QDSv2/trading-journal-2018

-## 3. MANAGE A TRADE (Preservation of Capital)

-Upon +10 pips in profit =>
-- Move STOP LOSS to breakeven and repeat it every 20 pips
-- Enter another trade with bigger lot size (To increase PROFIT)

-Upon STOP LOSS =>
-- Close trade (To reduce LOSSES)

 ### TAKE PROFIT
 The most important thing to do as a trader.
 Not every trade is a winner.